 New York's governor recently vetoed proposed legislation broadly banning nearly all noncompetition agreements, noting that while she supported legislation to protect middle class and low-wage workers, she rejected the legislature's "one-size-fits-all approach."

 As drafted, the New York legislation would have implicitly allowed garden leave arrangements, as it only prohibited noncompete agreements "after the conclusion of employment."
 (A01278B).
 Because garden leave occurs during employment, rather than after the conclusion of employment, the proposed legislation would not have prohibited noncompete restrictions during garden leave.

 In the same vein, courts addressing garden leave provisions have tended to look favorably on them.
 New York courts had previously telegraphed that "garden leave" might boost the enforceability of an otherwise reasonable restrictive covenant.
-In a case decided under Maryland law, a federal court in Florida similarly found that paying the employee during a noncompete period (even half the regular salary) significantly improves the reasonableness of a noncompete.4
+In a case decided under Maryland law, a federal court in Florida similarly found that paying the employee during a noncompete period (even half the regular salary) significantly improves the reasonableness of a noncompete.

 These and similar cases aside, there is still reason for caution.
 At least one court has determined that garden leave mandates may clash with public policy favoring at-will employment.

 In a recent case decided under Oregon law, a federal court upheld the right of an employer to impose garden leave by requiring 60 days' notice of termination but also acknowledged the employee's power to terminate employment at any time.

 The court found that the resignation took effect when the employee specified that the employment terminated (without the 60 days' advance notice) and that his duty of loyalty ended there too.
-While reserving the possibility of consequences stemming from the employee after the date he quit, effectively nullifying the garden leave provision.
+While reserving the possibility of consequences stemming from the employee's breach of the 60-day notice requirement, the court refused to impose a duty of loyalty on the employee after the date he quit, effectively nullifying the garden leave provision.
 This case suggests that employer-imposed garden leave has little efficacy in Oregon if the employee chooses to terminate and work for a competitor before the end of the garden leave.

-An Option When Hiring
+An option when hiring

 While garden leave benefits employers by restricting the competitive activities of departing employees, it can have benefits on the hiring front too.
-Some employers have imposed paid garden leave terms on new hires - initially preventing them from working in order to avoid claims of interfering with a noncompete agreement of a former employer.
-One New York employer, for example, immediately placed certain new hires on a "Sabbatical Year," during which they would receive signing bonuses between \$1,200,000 and \$1,400,000, but would provide no work, information, or services to the new employer.
+Some employers have imposed paid garden leave terms on new hires-initially preventing them from working in order to avoid claims of interfering with a noncompete agreement of a former employer.

+One New York employer, for example, immediately placed certain new hires on a "Sabbatical Year," during which they would receive signing bonuses between \$1.2 million and \$1.4 million but would provide no work, information, or services to the new employer.

 The new employer also agreed to indemnify the new employees' attorney fees and damages from the employment transition, but only if they did not engage in conduct that violated their noncompete agreements with the prior employer.

 A court upheld this contractual arrangement (including the indemnity provision), concluding that it encouraged employees to honor, rather than breach, their noncompete agreements because the employees would forfeit their right to indemnification by engaging in competitive conduct.

-Drafting Garden Leave Agreements
+Drafting garden leave agreements